spacebase/spacebasenz/README.md

 ## Updating your Pantheon site

 When using this repository to manage your Drupal site, you will no longer use the Pantheon dashboard to update your Drupal version.
 Instead, you will manage your updates using Composer.
 Ensure your site is in Git mode, clone it locally, and then run composer commands from there.
 Commit and push your files back up to Pantheon as usual.

-## Lando

-This repository contains lando yml files, if you would like to use Lando as your local development environment.

 ## Overal approach to Drupal setup